 If your child has been diagnosed with ependymoma, you likely have questions about how serious the cancer is and your child's chances of survival.
-The estimate of how the disease will go for your child is called prognosis.
+The likely outcome or course of a disease is called prognosis.
 Your child's prognosis depends on many factors, including:

-- where the tumor has formed in the central nervous system (CNS) - whether there are certain changes in the genes or chromosomes of the cancer cells - whether the cancer was completely removed by surgery; the prognosis is better if the cancer can be completely removed - the type and grade of ependymoma

-- your child's age when the tumor was diagnosed - whether the cancer has spread to other parts of the brain or spinal cord; the prognosis is better if the cancer has not spread - · whether the tumor has just been diagnosed or has come back
+- where the tumor has formed in the central nervous system (CNS) - whether there are certain changes in the genes or chromosomes of the cancer cells - whether the cancer was completely removed by surgery; the prognosis is better if the cancer can be completely removed - the type and grade of ependymoma - your child's age when the tumor was diagnosed - whether the cancer has spread to other parts of the brain or spinal cord; the prognosis is better if the cancer has not spread - whether the tumor has just been diagnosed or has come back with you about your child's prognosis.